FinalCAD/iOS-KeyboardManager/README.md

 # Keyboard "Manager" for iOS
 Have you ever been frustated when it comes to manage the keyboard in your iOS app?
-You know, this addObserver…notification… blablabla

-Why such a pain ?

 Well, the "Keyboard" class is made for you.

-Keyboard provides the latest infos about the keyboard, like startFrame, endFrame, animationDuration, animationOptions, etc…

-And you know what?
-It also lets your forget about the notifications process and animating your views!
+---
+######Keyboard provides some useful infos :

+	var visible: Bool (readonly)
+    var window: UIWindow? (readonly)

+    var startFrame: CGRect? (readonly)
+    func startFrame(inViewController vc: UIViewController) -> CGRect?
+    func startFrame(inView view: UIView?) -> CGRect?

+    var endFrame: CGRect? (readonly)
+    func endFrame(inViewController vc: UIViewController) -> CGRect?
+	func endFrame(inView view: UIView?) -> CGRect?

+    var animationDuration: Double? (readonly)
+    var animationCurve: UIViewAnimationCurve? (readonly)
+    var animationOptions: UIViewAnimationOptions? (readonly)

+######`UIViewController` & `UIPresentationController` are extended to implement these methods :

+	func keyboardWillAppear(animated: Bool)
+	func keyboardDidAppear(animated: Bool)
+	func keyboardWillDisappear(animated: Bool)
+	func keyboardDidDisappear(animated: Bool)

+######And forget about initiating animations, just use `animateAlongsideWithKeyboard()` like this :
+	override func keyboardWillAppear(animated: Bool) {
+        	super.keyboardWillAppear(animated)

+        	self.animateAlongsideWithKeyboard({ keyboard in
+            	// execute your animations here and use the keyboard to get the info you need to update your layout })
+    	}

 ##SDK & Language